Bucky24/spark_transpiler/README.md

 ## What is it?

 This project defines a language, Spark, that is meant to be a very simple to use language, but also flexible.
-Somewhat of a combination between Python and JavaScript, with a powerful and extensive standard library.
+Somewhat of a combination between Python and JavaScript.

 I created this project to serve as a rapid prototyping language and system, so that I can try out ideas quickly without needing to setup a lot of boilerplate.
 To that end, it will eventually have a very powerful and extensive standard library, geared towards rapid prototyping of web apps.